andrena/2018-usus-state-of-the-union/usus-state-of-the-union/markdown.md

   ## Contribute!
 ]
 .right-column[
-  > ask not what your country can do for you — ask what you can do for your country
+  > *ask not what your country can do for you — ask .green[what you can do] for your country*

   ### Aller Anfang ist schwer